 Sarvesh Kumari

-Constant anxiety and overthinking is one of the most common — and most misunderstood — mental health challenges.
+Constant anxiety and overthinking are two of the most common and most misunderstood mental health challenges.
 It is not always panic or fear.
 Sometimes it is just a mind that will not slow down, no matter how hard you try.

-At Lyfsmile, Mrs. Ritika Dhall — CBT-certified anxiety therapist with 12+ years of experience — provides structured constant anxiety and overthinking therapy in Gurgaon, online and in-person, to help you understand these patterns and feel genuinely calm again.
+At Lyfsmile, Mrs Ritika Dhall, a CBT-certified anxiety therapist, provides structured, constant anxiety and overthinking therapy in Gurgaon, online and in-person, to help you understand these patterns and feel genuinely calm again.

 She works with: